ezraabah/OMEA-Technical-Challenge/README.md

 # Understanding and Prediction Ad Clicks for Building A Digital Investment Strategy

-XYZ Limited requires a longer term, more focused, digital investment strategy and presents experimental data in that regard.
+XYZ Limited requires a longer term, more focused, digital marketing strategy and presents experimental data in that regard.

 To solve this problem